nikkorn/mistreevous/README.md

 ```

 ### Exit
-An exit decorator defines a blackboard function to call whenever the decorated node moves to a finished state or is aborted.
-A results object is passed to the referenced blackboard function containing the **succeeded** and **aborted** boolean properties.
+An exit callback defines a function to call whenever the associated node moves to a finished state or is aborted.
+A results object is passed to the referenced function containing the **succeeded** and **aborted** boolean properties.

 ```
 root {